 MacDonald goes to Silesia with an army of 100,000 men to fight with the 90,000-man Silesian army made up of a Prussian Corps and two Russian Corps.
 This culminates in the Battle of Katzbach lost by MacDonald.
 The losses on the French side consist of 12,000 dead and 18,000 prisoners, as well as a large number of guns and other equipment.

 MacDonald then retreats, but the 17th Division, including the 146th RIL, is left behind at the Bóbr (river in Silesia).
 This unit surrenders to the Russians on August 29, 1813 after an unequal battle with heavy losses.
-After the capitulation of Napoleon in May 1814, the men survived return to the Netherlands.
+After the capitulation of Napoleon in May 1814, the surviving men return to The Netherlands.

-What soldier Jan van Bohemen experiens, is unknown.
-He dies a month after the atrocities of fever in a hospital in Erfurt.
+What soldier Jan van Bohemen experienced, is unknown.
+He dies of fever in a hospital in Erfurt a month after the atrocities.